Clay Harmon Blog Just another internet ASCII hole

 12 pole terminal strips

-I now highly recommend these connectors for the 3-pole connections as they take up less space and are much easier to use: Alternative to 3 pole terminal strip that takes less space
+These connectors for the 3-pole connections take up less space and are easy to use: 3 pole connectors

 8mm LED connectors - to split - 2 packs needed for 2X box with 24 strips - 3 packs needed for Superlighting box with 32 strips